xyz8983/DataScienceProjects/MontgomeryCountyTrafficViolations_DataVisualization/README.md

 ## Some thoughts
-There are some fields that I have not fully utilized yet, such as the violation descriptions, which contain a short sentence about why the driver was given a ticket.
+Bar chart is a basic tool for visualization.
+Next step is to explore more advanced visualization tool.
+Also there are some fields that I have not fully utilized yet, such as the violation descriptions, which contain a short sentence about why the driver was given a ticket.
 It would be interesting to find out what is the most common reason of getting a ticket, or will the most common reason differs among different genders.
 It requires the Natural Language Processing techniques.
 I would keep updating this article.